christianloth/cs-6375-assignment-2/README.md

 This is for the NN assignment for CS6375 by Christian Loth.
 This project predicts wine quality using a feedforward neural network.
-The wine dataset contains different physicochemical properties of wines, categorized as red and white.
+The wine dataset contains different properties of wines, categorized as red and white.
 The target variable is the quality of wine on a scale of 1 to 10.

 ## Requirements